 A significant proportion of Māori, however, are not benefitting from Auckland's success.

-There are 19 mana whenua authorities in Tāmaki Makaurau whose interests and boundaries overlap, and make up around 15 per cent of Auckland's Māori.
+There are 19 mana whenua groups in Tāmaki Makaurau whose interests and boundaries overlap, and make up around 15 per cent of Auckland's Māori.

-See the interactive map for the 19 mana whenua authority locations and read The iwi of Tāmaki Makaurau for more information.
+See the interactive map for the mana whenua locations and read more about the iwi of Tāmaki Makaurau.
 You can zoom into areas of the map and click on the icons for more information.